-With marked and unmarked trails, canoeing, kayaking, and a playground, families can spend an entire day here outside.
-The park itself spans 1,204 acres and surrounds the Manasquan Reservoir, a peaceful spot to end an exciting (but exhausting) day
+Families can spend an entire day outside with marked and unmarked trails, canoeing, kayaking, and a playground.
+The park spans 1,204 acres and surrounds the Manasquan Reservoir, a peaceful spot to end an exciting (but exhausting) trek.

 Black River County Park

-Part of the Morris County Park System, the Park is 510 acres and includes four marked trails, one being an NJ hiking trail with waterfalls.
+Part of the Morris County Park System, the Park is 510 acres and includes four marked trails, including a hiking trail with a waterfall.
 Black River County Park has cultural sites, making it a little different from most other trails.
 Hike in the Black River Gorge and stop by the ruins of Kay’s Cottage.

-This 16.5 miles trail is one of the best hikes in NJ, spanning both Morris County (8.2 miles) and Hunterdon County (8 miles.)
-It boasts a flat, multi-use linear trail with natural and gravel tread, good for a ton of activities like bike riding, hiking, cross-country skiing, and horseback riding.
+This 16.5-mile trail is one of the best hikes in NJ, spanning both Morris County (8.2 miles) and Hunterdon County (8 miles.)
+It boasts a flat, multi-use linear trail with natural and gravel tread, good for many activities like bike riding, hiking, cross-country skiing, and horseback riding.

 Hacklebarney State Park

-Cutting through the State Park is the freshwater Black River.
-The Park itself has 9 trails – each differs in skill level.
+Cutting through the State Park is the freshwater Black River, and there are 9 trails – each differs in skill level.
 Some are narrow and rocky, while others are gravel.
 Hike and then stick around for some incredible views of Hacklebarney Falls.

 Mahlon Dickerson Reservation